https://static.wixstatic.com/media/5d3363_3d29ba98d2f7485e8a1b9298dd61ff92~mv2.png

 https://static.wixstatic.com/media/066e2c_738d55bc87ca4707983533b63e06d98e~mv2.png

-If you find an overwhelming amount of organic matter and stones, we can bring in our ARENA CLEANER once a year for a good spring clean.
-See our SERVICES p(https://www.arenasurfaces.co.nz/services)age.
+If you find an overwhelming amount of organic matter and stones, we can bring in our ARENA CLEANER (/product-page/arena-cleaner-stone-remover-sand-cleaner)once a year for a good spring clean.

-IRRIGATION watering will dampen the sand, making it firmer and helping the components to stay together.
+Watering is essential for stability of the sand, making it firmer and helping the components to stay together.
 Depending on the climate, season and where you live, you can factor in how much watering you need.
-For outdoor arenas, the rain will take care of a lot of the watering.
-Programming your irrigation system to run for approximately 10-15 minutes just before your ride is ideal.
+For outdoor arenas, rain will take care of much of the watering.
+Monitor your rainfall and forecast, schedule irrigation system to run for approximately 10-15 minutes just before your ride is good for dust inhibiting, however deep watering overnight the best routine.

 A built-in irrigation system is ideal and much easier to manage; however, if you're on a budget, consider investing in a couple of decent hoses and lawn sprinklers (ones with even, wide, and long streams) along with a timer.
-Have a systematic approach and simply move the sprinkler every 15 minutes till you've done the entire arena.
+Take a systematic approach and move the sprinkler every 15 minutes until you've covered the entire arena.